liquidev/lintplus/README.md

 Download `lint+.lua` into your `plugins` folder.
 Then, pick whatever linters you need and download them into the `plugins` folder.

+If you want to use plugins designed for the other `linter`, you will also need to download the compatibility plugin `linter.lua` *from this repository*.
+Keep in mind that plugins designed for `linter` will not work as well as lint+ plugins, because of `linter`'s lack of multiple severity levels.
+All warnings reported by `linter` linters will be reported with the `warning` level.

 lint+ will add a command `lint+:lint`, which upon execution, will run the appropriate linter command for the current view and update messages accordingly.